sammck/pulumi-crypto/README.md

 ### Pulumi stack config files
 Pulumi stack config files are YAML documents (e.g., "Pulumi._stack-name_.yaml") that represent a dict.
 They maintain the salt state string in top-level property "encryptionsalt".

-Configuration properties are presented in a child dict called "config".
+Configuration properties are presented in a child dict named "config".
 Each property of this dict represents a single stack configuration property.
 All configuration properties are simple strings; however _secret_ configuration properties are represented in the config file as dicts with a single property, "secure", which holds a string that is the ciphertext that when decrypted will produce the configuration property's plaintext value.